 The VCOE OI AA Program consists of three modules totaling 90 hours of online instruction, practica, fieldwork, and observations.
-Candidates are required to attend all three OI AA Program modules, in order (A, B, C), and complete all online class sessions in each module.
+Candidates are required to complete all three OI AA Program modules, in order (A, B, C), and complete all online assignments in each module.

 OI AA Candidates are Required to:

 - complete three professional portfolios in a timely manner;

 - complete observations of students birth through post-secondary who have orthopedic impairments;